 I don’t know about you, but I love to eat vegetarian meals regularly.
 Don and I try to limit our meat consumption to a couple of times a week.
-It’s very easy to do in the summertime when the veggies are plentiful and we have locally available, organic vegetables.
+It’s especially easy to do in the summertime when the veggies are plentiful and we have locally available, organic vegetables.

-- 1/4 cup extra-virgin olive oil
+- 2 tablespoons extra-virgin olive oil

-- 2 garlic cloves, cut into slivers
+- 2 cloves garlic (peeled and cut into slivers)

 - 1/4 cup dry white wine

-- Bring a large pot of water to boil with 1 tablespoon of salt.
+Bring a large pot of water to boil.

 - Drain the greens in a colander, squeezing out as much water as possible.

 - Heat the olive oil in a 12-inch sauté pan over medium-high heat.

 - Stir in the garlic slivers, pressing on them with the back of a spoon to release their flavor.